-Decommissioning and Rehabilitation (hereafter D&R) at Bunahinly-Kilgarvan Bog will require direct excavation of the banks and bed of the existing drainage channels (peat production drains) to facilitate drain blocking, levelling of existing stock piles, reprofiling areas of cutover peat to remove preferential flowpaths to drainage channels, movement of peat to create various dams/speedbumps and cell bunds, regulate pumping to facilitate creation of wetlands.
+Decommissioning and Rehabilitation (hereafter D&R) at Bunahinly-Kilgarvan Bog will require direct excavation of the banks and bed of the existing drainage channels (peat production drains, not external hydraulic barriers or drains) to facilitate drain blocking, levelling of existing stock piles, reprofiling areas of cutover peat to remove preferential flowpaths to drainage channels, movement of peat to create various dams/speedbumps and cell bunds, regulate pumping to facilitate creation of wetlands.
 It will require the use of machinery and involve the removal of waste, including raw material, potentially contaminated soils or peat, railway infrastructure, and fuel.

-3.3.6.1 Water quality effects due to sedimentation or the release of deleterious materials

-Erosion and deposition are natural process in watercourses varying naturally throughout the year.
-However, additional sediment contributions entering the watercourse, such as from D&R in, adjacent to or upstream of individual watercourses, could have negative implications for fish and invertebrates due to physical damage and reduced feeding/foraging, as well as negative impacts due to compaction of spawning gravels by sediment causing mortality impacts for salmonid eggs (affecting recruitment) and interfering with invertebrate life stages within gravel substrates (interstitial spaces).
+3.3.6.1 Water quality effects due to sedimentation or the release of deleterious materials and reduced feeding/foraging, as well as negative impacts due to compaction of spawning gravels by sediment causing mortality impacts for salmonid eggs (affecting recruitment) and interfering with invertebrate life stages within gravel substrates (interstitial spaces).
 These impacts may be mobilised downstream and affect river reaches at a distance from the physical works.
 Effects on these receptors may in turn affect SCI species /waterbirds or QI species of mammals (e.g. Otter) which utilise fish and invertebrates as food resources.
 In addition, water quality effects due to contamination by fuels, oils or cementitious material has the potential to lead to direct toxicity events, or sub-lethal degradation of aquatic habitat quality.